Help Starts Here

 Frequently Asked Questions

-Below are some common questions we receive at Zablocki Roofing, Inc. in St. Cloud, MN in regard to all our exterior home improvement services and repairs.
+Below are some common questions we receive at Zablocki Roofing & Exteriors in St. Cloud, MN in regard to all our exterior home improvement services and repairs.

-Do I need to be home while you are working?
+Do I need to be home while you're working?

 Does my garage need vents?

-I’ve been told that I should avoid hiring a contractor who works only for the insurance amount – but isn’t that what you do?
+I’ve been told to avoid contractors who only work for the insurance amount — isn’t that what you do?

 My insurance company told me I need to get 3 estimates.
 Is this necessary?